 Transport expenses: This can include expenses for transport to and from the hospital or doctors appointments and alternative transport you may have had to seek, if your injuries left you unable to drive for a period of time.

-Loss of income: If your injuries caused you to take time off work to recover, or you had to leave your job entirely, you can claim expenses for loss of income and loss of future income.
+Loss of income: If your injuries caused you to take time off work to recover, or you had to leave your job entirely, you can claim expenses for loss of earnings and loss of future income.
 If you were no longer to work in your field because of your injuries, you can also claim expenses for retraining in a new field.

 Compensation for care at home: If you have had to pay for care at home as a result of your car accident injuries, you could claim the cost of this care.
 Similarly if a friend or family member took it upon themselves to care for you, you could claim compensation for them on their behalf, to compensate them for their hard work.